Southeast Asia·Vietnam·Updated May 3, 2026

 What scams target tourists in Hue?

-The most frequently reported tourist scams in Hue are Currency Note Switching, Coin Collector Scam at Royal Tombs, Motorbike Taxi Overcharging, with 1 classified as high severity.
+The most frequently reported tourist scams in Hue are Coin Collector Scam at Royal Tombs, Motorbike Taxi Overcharging, Currency Note Switching.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Lombok and Palawan.
+Similar patterns are also documented in Kuala Lumpur and Palawan.

 Are taxis safe in Hue?